Sunday Mornings at St. Stephen’s (September through May)

 Children pre-K – 6th Grade

-St. Stephen’s uses the Feasting on the Word curriculum, an age-appropriate, lectionary-based exploration of the rhythms of the church year.
+St. Stephen’s uses an age-appropriate, lectionary-based curriculum to explore the rhythms of the church year.

 Procession into the Church at 10:30 AM